RyanJarv/roles/README.md

 20k a second looks like the right number (bug fixed [here](https://github.com/RyanJarv/roles/commit/224a2b117ec71f460ab72c60c5533f90b27a8fec) if you want to double-check it).</s>

 Edit: The original ~13.5k metric is the most accurate here.
+There was/still is a bug but it didn't effect this number.

 However, a few things worth noting here: